Skip to content

 Is It Hard to Get Into Manchester Community College?
 Acceptance Rate & Requirements

 As a public institution in Manchester, New Hampshire, Manchester Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 39%.
+The graduation rate is roughly 39%.

 Can I Afford It?